 In the spring of 2012, Cloverdayle began work on their first full-length album in Nashville titled 9 Miles Down a 10 Mile Road.
 As avid songwriters, Chad & Rachel penned or co-penned each of the 13 tracks on the album.
 The debut single, “Like We Were Kids Again”, featured Jason Aldean’s band and was produced by New Voice Entertainment, (Thompson Square, Parmalee).
 “Like We Were Kids Again” received accolades on Billboard.com and was heard on country radio across the United States and abroad.
 The follow up single, “It Is What It Is”, was picked up by the popular Canadian TV series Heartland and was featured in an episode that is now streaming on Netflix.

-After making the move to Nashville in 2014, Chad and Rachel spent their first year in Music City immersed in writing & recording.
-By 2015, Cloverdayle joined forces with producer Steve Sundholm, (whose credits include projects with Carrie Underwood, Kenny Rogers, Ryan Tedder, Jim Brickman and Lady Antebellum), for their highly anticipated second full length album “Off The Grid”.
+After joining forces with producer Steve Sundholm, (whose credits include projects with Carrie Underwood, Kenny Rogers, Ryan Tedder, Jim Brickman and Lady Antebellum), to complete production on the 9 Miles Down A 10 Mile Road album, Cloverdayle once again partnered with Sundholm in 2015 for their highly anticipated second full length album “Off The Grid”.

 Outside of the studio and songwriting worlds, Cloverdayle is best known for their energy-fueled and compelling live show and have shared the stage with industry heavyweights including Kenny Chesney, Jason Aldean, Eric Church, Tim McGraw and Lady Antebellum.

 Cloverdayle is currently back in the studio and gearing up to release their next full length album in the summer of 2018.